adi-txt/dotfiles/README.md

   Tmux.
 This can be done by following instructions [here](https://hackernoon.com/a-gentle-introduction-to-tmux-8d784c404340).

 5. `.vimrc`
-  - This needs to be placed in your home folder if you are using Vim, but if you choose to use NeoVim, then you must move this file to `.config/nvim` in your home folder, and rename the file to `init.vim`.
+  - This needs to be placed in your home folder if you are using Vim.
+  - If you choose to use NeoVim, then you must move this file to `.config/nvim` in your home folder, and rename the file to `init.vim`.
   Then, create a soft link to `init.vim` in your home folder as follows:
   ``
   ls -s .config/nvim/init.vim .vimrc
   ``